bibleexchange/courses/homiletics-1/en/100_what-do-we-know-about-preaching.md

 7. Christ must be preached.
 Acts 17:3; I Cor.
 1:23; 2 Cor.
 4:5; Phil.
 1:15,16
 8. We must preach the Word.
 Romans 10:8; 2 Tim.
 4:2
 9. They that preach the Gospel should live of the Gospel.
 I Cor.
 9:14
-10. The preacher\'s duty and burden is to preach.
+10. The preacher's duty and burden is to preach.
 I Cor.
 9:16; Eph.
 3:8
 11. The Gospel is to be free.
 I Cor.
 9:18
 12. The preacher preaches and leaves the results and glory to God.
 I Cor.
 15:11
 13. The preacher must preach TRUTH.
 Gal.
 1:8,9